 How Does Paying Rent Build Credit?

-When your rental history is reported to the credit bureaus along with your other credit accounts, your on-time rent payments improve your payment history.
-Your payment history accounts for the most significant portion of your credit score.
+When your rental history is reported to the credit bureaus along with your other credit accounts, your on-time rent payments improve your payment history.1 Your payment history accounts for the most significant portion of your credit score.
 Timely rent payments will build credit like monthly payments on a loan or credit card would.

 Be Careful to Keep Up with Your On-Time Rental Payments

 If you are using rental data to build credit, you must be very careful to keep your rental history impeccable to maintain a good credit score.
 Once you are using a rent reporting service, you can’t pick and choose what will get included.
-If they are reported to the credit bureaus, late rent payments affect your credit history negatively, bringing down your credit scores significantly.
+If they are reported to the credit reporting agencies, late rent payments affect your credit history negatively, bringing down your credit scores significantly.

 Paying rent on time becomes just as imperative as your monthly payment for other credit products like a credit card or an installment loan.
 If you aren’t careful after using your rent payment to build credit and forget to pay your rent on time, your credit scores could suffer massively.